 How to choose a memory care facility — the questions that matter most

 The guilt here is crushing sometimes.
 You're going to feel like you're giving up.
 You're going to feel like if you just loved them more or tried harder or had more time, you could keep them home.
-You might feel like you're abandoning them to a facility because you're tired or because you have your own life.
+You might feel like you're placing them in a facility because you're tired or because you have your own life.
 None of that is true, but you're going to feel it anyway.

-Here's the thing: you're not abandoning them.
+You're not abandoning them.
 You're recognizing that dementia is a disease that requires specialized care.
 You're putting them in a place where people are trained to handle what you can't handle alone.
 That's not failure.
 That's wisdom and love and, honestly, it's one of the hardest decisions you'll ever make because you're making it while you're already exhausted and grieving.

 Before you choose a facility, you need to understand what's already happened to your parent and what's still ahead.
 You need to grieve that, because the grief is real and it doesn't go away if you ignore it.